stewartwatts/noaahist/README.md

 * 'SD':    snow depth in inches

 ##### REFORMATTING
 NOAA's raw files have some fixed fields and a richer set of fields with complicated, variable formatting.
-NOAA provides a reformatting script which has been modified (static/ishJava.java) to work in a UNIX pipeline within noaahist.py.
+NOAA provides a reformatting routine which has been modified (static/ishJava.java) to work in a UNIX pipeline within noaahist.py.

 ##### USAGE
 Before using this tool, you must compile static/ishJava.java.
 The Java binary file you create, ishJava.class, must be in the 'static/' directory for noaahist.py to find it, so 'cd' into static/ first.